pact-im/api-doc/_includes/channels.md

 Parameter | Description
 --------- | -----------
-COMPANY_ID | The ID of the company
+COMPANY_ID | ID of the company
-ID | The ID of the channel for disable
+ID | ID of the channel for disable

 ## How to write first message in whatsapp